Indective/prayercli/README.md

 ## 🚀 Usage

--  **Command Structure** - "prayer <command name> [args]" note : no command takes arguments except prayertimes, which takes the date in a "DD-MM-YYYY" format, and a city name.
+-  **Command Structure** - "prayer [command name] [args]"

+note : no command takes arguments except prayertimes and para, prayertimes takes the date in a "DD-MM-YYYY" format, and a city name. while para takes 1 argument which is the para number, only 29 and 1 are avaliable for now.

 ## 🛠️ Tech Stack

 - **C++17**
 - **CMake**
 - **nlohmann/json** (for parsing JSON)
+- **SFML** (for playing sounds)

 ## 📄 License